PragmaTech-GmbH/workshop-datev-coding-festival-2025/labs/lab-3/README.md

 2. Implement test methods to verify client behavior for:
    - Successful API responses (200 status)
    - Server error responses (500 status)
-3. Optional: Modify the client to handle 404 responses gracefully by returning null instead of throwing an exception

 **Tips:**
 - Use WireMock's JUnit 5 extension (`@RegisterExtension`) or bootstrap it manually